Cooked Salmon (1 Medium Salmon Steak (5/8 Inches Thick)) and Potato (1 Medium (2 1/4 Inches To 3 Inches Dia, Raw))

 Stay Hydrated

-Drink water before and during meals to help with digestion and glucose management.
+Drink plenty of water before and during the meal to help with digestion and glucose management.

 Find Glucose response for your favourite foods